How to setup an encrypted server

 Install SSH server:

-sudo apt install openssh-server
+sudo apt install openssh-server -

 Change password for the user

-:sudo passwd user
+user:sudo passwd user -

 Start the SSH server: